strikeraryu/query_police/README.md

     - `<tag>` - direct value match eg. ALL, SIMPLE

-    - `absent` - when value is missing
+    - `absent` - when the value is missing

     - `threshold` - a greater than threshold check based on the amount set inside the rule.

-- `amount` - amount of threshold need to check for
+- `amount` - the amount of threshold that needs to check for

     - length for string

     - value for number

-    - size for array
+    - size for the array

-- `impact` - impact for the rule
+- `impact` - impact of the rule

     - `negative`